ipfs/team-mgmt/meeting-notes/2018/2018-05-28--js-ipfs-dev-team-weekly.md

 @mkg20001
  - It would be useful to see more demos - even if it ends up beign similar to previous ones.
- - Discuss about more issues to work on!
+ - Discuss with @diasdavid about more issues to work on!

-Gen

 ### Week Update